ronaatxendit/martabacc.github.io/_posts/2021-8-5-mind palace.md

 The racks is empty, of course - because I haven't filled them yet.

-That time, I put two books in there, two people that matters in my life.
+That time, I put two books in there.
 I put them in first-left side of the rack, the first one after the door.

 Now, after 2 years, I watch it again, and mind palace was mentioned in a scene.
 Struck like a lightning, it brings me back to my mind palace. it is wonderful how that room never change - the wind is still blowing and slips under the window. the wood aroma.